Enroll in Multi-factor Authentication

 Text message (SMS) code confirmation

-When using this option, Duo will text a numeric code to your mobile phone.
-You are then prompted to enter that code on screen in order to validate the login attempt.
+When using this option, Duo will text five single-use numeric codes to your mobile phone.
+You are then prompted to enter one of those codes on screen in order to validate the login attempt.
+(The codes expire after 24 hours.)
 Additionally, if you've set up a smartphone with the Duo Mobile app, the app can also generate numeric codes that will allow you to log in, even when your phone has no wi-fi or cellular connection.

 If you do not have a smart phone (for mobile push notifications) and do not have the ability to receive voice calls, you can request a Duo hardware token.
 A Duo hardware token is a physical fob that can be attached to a key ring.
 It is associated with your RIT account, and can generate a numeric code for you to enter on screen to confirm a login attempt.
-There is a $25 departmental chargeback for each hardware token, and they must be picked up in person from the ITS Service Desk in Gannet Hall.
-(The token request form is available here.)
+There is a $25 departmental chargeback for each hardware token.
+Bring a completed token request form and your photo ID to the RIT Service Center to pick up a token.

-If you have questions about which of these options will best meet your needs, please contact the ITS Service Desk.
+Please contact the RIT Service Center if you have questions about which of these options will best meet your needs!